saraltr/portfolio/README.md

 # 🎨 Web Design & Development Portfolio

 Welcome to my personal portfolio!
-This project showcases a selection of my work as a web developer — highlighting projects that explore UI/UX, visual design, and creative coding, alongside practical applications of HTML, CSS, JavaScript, TypeScript, React, Next.js, Blazor, Node.js, and REST/GraphQL APIs.
+This project showcases a selection of my work as a web developer, highlighting projects that explore UI/UX, and visual design, alongside practical applications of HTML, CSS, JavaScript, TypeScript, React, Next.js, Blazor, Node.js, and REST/GraphQL APIs.

 ## ✨ Overview